cloudmesh/technologies/chapters/incomming/orientdb.md

 it creates the nodes known as Vertex and arcs known as Edges for storing the data.
 Vertex are same as rows in relational database.
 Vertex and Edges properties are similar to the columns in relational database.
 It supports SQL as the built in query language.
-SB Tree [@hid-sp18-520-OrientDBgraphI] is the default indexing mechanism implemented with OrientDB for optimizing
+SB Tree[@hid-sp18-520-OrientDBgraphI] is default indexing mechanism implemented with OrientDB for optimizing
 inserting of data and range queries.

 It is adhering to the ACID properties for database management systems.